famished-tiger/Skeem/README.md

 that the return value of the `display` procedure is undefined in standard Scheme.
 Internally Skeem, implements such undefined result as a `Skeem::Undefined`instance.

-Here is an excerpt from a REPL session:
+To give some taste of things, here is an excerpt from a REPL session:
 ```
 > (+ 4 (* 5 6))
 34